kubeflow/website/content/en/docs/components/pipelines/v2/load-and-share-components.md

 +++
-title = "Load and share components" description = "Load and use an ecosystem of components" weight = 8
+title = "Load and Share Components" description = "Load and use an ecosystem of components" weight = 8
 +++